Command-Line Tools | Teleport

 Teleport is made up of five CLI tools.

-- teleport: Supports the Teleport Access Platform by starting and configuring various Teleport services.
+- teleport: Supports the Teleport Infrastructure Identity Platform by starting and configuring various Teleport services.

 - tsh: Allows end users to authenticate to Teleport and access resources in a cluster.